thecoreyford/Hands-On-Machine-Learning/README.md

 **----------Created October 2019 ----------**

 ## Description
-Code solutoins for the |Hands On Machine Learning with Scikit-Learn and TensorFlow" book.
+Code solutions for the "Hands On Machine Learning with Scikit-Learn and TensorFlow" book.